 There were consequences, of course.
 I returned the tablets, insisting that I had found them and not stolen them.
 Some believed me, some didn’t.
 In any case, I was suspended from the Knowledge Towers for a year and lost my top position.
 It would be years after that I’d finally be able to reclaim it.

 I hope that Ehrye learned something the day I let him go, because what I learned that day would forever change my perspective on life.
 I understood then that the world is not divided into just black and white; there are shades of grey.
-I understood then not to let my anger control me; never again did I let anything ignite such strong anger inside me.
+I understood then not to let my anger control me; never again did I let anything ignite such a fiery rage inside me.
 And finally, I understood the importance of having mercy.
 Mercy is, after all, what allows life to go on.
 For if no living thing had mercy on another, what state would our world be in?

 I remember the day I met Nuju for the first time quite well.
 I was taking a stroll through Ko-Metru, enjoying the relative peace and quiet when I stumbled into him.
 Or rather he stumbled into me.
 Whatever the case, we both smashed into the ground.
 Nuju got up first.
 As I turned to face him, he began to say something, only to have a look of surprise flit across his face.
 He promptly shut his mouth.
 I’ve always been under the impression that Nuju was about to make a snappy retort, but held his tongue once he realized I was a Ko-Matoran sage.